jeremiah-k/aiprep/README.md

 - If markdown is left unprocessed, code blocks might not render correctly when AI responds.
 - By removing and re-adding code block delimiters (``backticks``), the script ensures that your input retains the correct format and structure.
 This allows the AI to display and interpret code blocks correctly without inadvertently rendering markdown in its output.

-The `--db` and `--rb` options allow you to address this issue:
+The `--deblock` and `--reblock` options allow you to address this issue:
-- `--db`: Replace triple backticks with double backticks (``) to prevent markdown rendering in AI outputs.
+- `-d`, `--deblock`: Replace triple backticks with double backticks (```) to prevent markdown rendering in AI outputs.
-- `--rb`: Restore triple backticks after processing to re-enable proper code block formatting.
+- `-r`, `--reblock`: Restore triple backticks after processing to re-enable proper code block formatting.

 ## Installation